Social media has opened a new avenue for businesses to market their brands and connect with their target audience.

 Once the task was complete, the kids could take a video with Toys R US mascot Geoffrey.
 The kids were then encouraged to share these with the hashtag #TRUMagic.

 No other brand owns social media as much as Oreo.
-The brand has more than 32 million followers on Facebook and 14 million on YouTube.
+The brand has more than 32 million followers on Facebook and 14 million YouTube subscribers.

 Oreos reaction during the Super Bowl blackout in New Orleans is commendable.
 While millions of people fidgeted during the blackout, Super Bowl shared a creative Tweet with the tagline “You can still dunk in the dark.”